 Forests cover more than 75 per cent of the land area of Finland.
 Measured by the proportional share of forest land, Finland is the most forested country in Europe.
 A total of 20.3 million hectares is available for wood production, 61 per cent of this is privately owned.

-In the past decades the amount of wood harvested has been clearly below the growth, which means that the wood resources keep growing.
-Today they are about 2,300 million cubic metres.
+In the past decades the volume of wood harvested has been clearly below the growth, which means that the wood resources keep growing.
+Today they are about 2.3 billion cubic metres.
 Finland has the fifth largest wood resources in Europe, after Russia, France, Sweden and Germany.